siobhanlgorman/knits-and-pieces/README.md

   - [psycopg2](https://pypi.org/project/psycopg2/)as an adaptor for Python and PostgreSQL databases
   - [dj-database](https://pypi.org/project/dj-database-url/) to parse the database URL from the environment variables in Heroku
 ## Database
-* Heroku Postgres for the production database
+* Heroku Postgres was used for the production database
-* Postgres for the development database
+* Postgres was used for the development database also
 ## Other Technologies
 * [Amazon Web Services](https://aws.amazon.com/) was used to host the static files and media
 * [Gitpod](https://github.com//) as the IDE